Standing Desk Productivity Guide: 5 Steps to Real Results

 Most standing desk owners jump in with unrealistic expectations.
 They imagine themselves standing for hours, energized and focused, crushing their work.
 That fantasy lasts about two days.
 Then their feet hurt, their legs ache, and they’re back to sitting.

-Start with a 30-20 ratio: 30 minutes sitting, 20 minutes standing.
-This is the minimum movement pattern that research shows delivers benefit without the fatigue that makes people quit.
+The sit-stand ratio is the proportion of time spent sitting versus standing during a work block – for example, a 30-20 ratio means 30 minutes sitting followed by 20 minutes standing.
+Start with that 30-20 ratio.
+The 30-20 ratio is the minimum movement pattern that research shows delivers benefit without the fatigue that makes people quit.
 It’s not about standing more – it’s about changing positions regularly.

 Why 30-20 instead of 50-50?
 Because your body needs an adaptation period.
 If you’ve been sitting all day for years, your legs don’t have the endurance for equal standing time.
 Your calf muscles, your arches, your circulation – they’re all used to the passive position.
 Jump from zero to 50 percent standing and you’ll experience lower limb fatigue within days.[5]
 That fatigue creates pain, pain creates the impulse to quit, and the desk becomes a filing cabinet within a month.